China stocks fall on worries over deepening property crisis

 ** Data on Monday showed China's factory output and retail sales beat expectations in the January-February period, but weakness in the property sector remains a heavy drag on the economy and confidence.

-** "China's organic economic growth is likely to be flat to mildly positive in the coming months," said analysts at Gavekal Dragonomics.
+** "China's organic economic growth is likely to be flat to mildly positive in the coming months," analysts at Gavekal Dragonomics said.
 "But the latest data will not persuade market participants that policymakers have decisively shifted towards growth."

+** Moreover, a Reuters survey showed China is widely expected to leave benchmark lending rates unchanged on Wednesday, as the central bank kept a key policy rate steady last week.

-** Shares in healthcare, communications lost more than 1% each to lead the decline, while consumer staples and energy both added more than 1%.
+** Shares in healthcare and securities brokers lost 1.8% each to lead the decline, while consumer staples and energy added 1.3% and 0.5%, respectively.

-** Real estate developers slipped 0.4% even after the Chinese megacity Beijing said it would optimise property regulation and implement different policies based on each districts' situation.
+** Real estate developers fell 1.3% even after the Chinese megacity Beijing said it would optimise property regulation and implement different policies based on each districts' situation.

+** Foreign investors sold a net 7 billion yuan ($972 million) of Chinese shares via the Stock Connect scheme on the day, after seven sessions of inflows.